OUR PROJECTS IN NEPAL

 In February 2017 .
-Winston Quaile from Rotary Club of Launceston West is Team Leader for the Nepal visit.
-He is keen to hear from any interested participants.
-Email Winston
+Winston Quaile from Rotary Club of Launceston West was the Team Leader for the Nepal visit.

 In February 2016 12 Rotarians and partners visited the Hetauda region of Nepal to observe our various District funded projects.
 These included the Gift of Sight Eye Camps, the now completed Baljyoti School , the Handikhola Water Project, Micro Loan projects as well as providing Days for Girls material and information both at Hetauda and the earthquake damaged area of Bhaktapur.

 Even though the Nepal earthquake hasn’t directly affected any of the projects we are developing, restoration work in the area is likely to be given priority.

 Photos by Andrew Gray

 ” They came – most partially blind, some totally blind; but with hardly an exception they departed with vision restored”